Prochoma

 Prochoma (Πρόχωμα, ['pɾoxoma]) is a village and a community of the Chalkidona municipality.
 Before the 2011 local government reform it was part of the municipality of Koufalia, of which it was a municipal district.
-The 2011 census recorded 1,214 inhabitants in the village and 2,440 inhabitants in the community.
+The 2021 census recorded 1,940 inhabitants in the community.
 The community of Prochoma covers an area of 38.537 km2.

 Administrative division

 The community of Prochoma consists of three communities: